 How to manage dental anxiety or phobia

 There are many ways to help people manage dental anxiety or phobia.
 It is important to let the dentist know if you experience any level of dental anxiety.
-Open discussion around the individual triggers of anxiety can help the dentist work with you to tailor a treatment plan for you.
+Open discussion around the individual triggers of anxiety can help the dentist work with you to tailor a management plan for you.

-Some coping techniques that can assist some individuals include:
+Some psychological coping techniques include:

 - deep breathing

 - distraction (such as listening to music or the use of devices)